theyosh/TerrariumPI/docs/_hardware/am2302_sensor.md

 Simply connect the red 3-5V power, the yellow wire to your data input pin and the black wire to ground.
 Although it uses a single-wire to send data it is not Dallas One Wire compatible!
 If you want multiple sensors, each one must have its own data pin.

-**There is a 5.1K resistor inside the sensor connecting VCC and DATA so you do not need any additional pullup resistors**
+**There is a 5.1K resistor inside the sensor connecting VCC and DATA so you do not need any additional pull-up resistors**

 **remark:** From experience, this sensor is not very stable after a few days.